 Amid intense levels of disruption to our normal routines in an effort to stem the spread of a global pandemic, now is the time for resolve, not panic.

-This time only a week ago, Mississippi had not reported a single case of a new coronavirus that has already brought other nations to a standstill.
-Now, as of Saturday, six presumptive cases are reported in Mississippi, a number that will certainly continue to climb in the coming days as it has in our neighboring states and across the country.
+As of Monday, there were 12 coronavirus cases reported in Mississippi, a number that will certainly continue to climb in the coming days as it has in our neighboring states and across the country.

 In response, schools throughout Northeast Mississippi, the state of Mississippi and the country have closed their doors for at least a time.
 Universities have announced dramatic steps to move all instruction online through the remainder of the semester.
 Many houses of worship have also increasingly decided to halt face-to-face gatherings.